cavanhussein/shiftManager/README.md

 In order to run this application the user will need to clone this repository and run the following in the root of the repository: `./gradlew build`

-Once the gradle process has succeeded you will find the Shift Manager's jar file in: `REPO_ROOT/build/libs/`
+Once the gradle process succeeds you will find the Shift Manager's jar file in: `REPO_ROOT/build/libs/`

 Now you should be able to run the jar file using the following command from the root of the repository:
 ```